What Is Lean Body Mass?

 Part 1 – Calculating Lean Body Mass

-accurately enough to set your nutritional needs, for ways to get a more accurate reading check here.
+I’m going to show you how to judge your body fat percentage accurately enough to set your nutritional needs, for ways to get a more accurate reading click here.
+Your body fat percentage is the proportion of your entire body-weight that is fat.

 Scan through the pictures below to find the best approximation of your body fat levels.
 Remember, this could be somewhere in-between two images.